wenbin-lim/react-tailwind-template/README.md

 ## Backend:

-- Using Pocketbase for data and auth
+- Using Pocketbase for data
 - https://github.com/pocketbase/js-sdk

+- Using Firebase for auth
+- Create user with email
+- Sign in with email
+- Sign in with phone number
+- Forget password and reset password
+- Remember to add in firebase config keys in .env.local
+- Remember to enable email and phone sign in in firebase console

 ## Important Notes: